MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 #### [**Educators and staff**](#tab/educators/)

-Here's a list of the custom policy definitions applied to the educators and staff group that you choose in the tool.
+Here's a list of the custom policy definitions applied to the educators and staff group that you choose in the wizard.

 |Policy area |Sub-area  |Policy setting  |Primary or Secondary |Higher education |
 |---------|---------|---------|---------|---------|